 An improvised musical featuring old-timey bluegrass tunes and a rotating cast on traditional instruments like banjo, guitar, fiddle, mandolin, washboard, egg shakers and kazoo …

 Playing monthly in NYC.
+Schedule here.

-MARK YOUR CALENDARS NOW: Tickets on sale in February.
+Tickets on sale in now!

 Juliet’s Nurse hits the road, deploying her eyewitness observations to correct the record regarding "the greatest love story ever told".